 Importance of Pranayama and Breath

-Our life begins with inhalation of breath and ends with the exhalation of breath.
+Our life begins with the inhalation of breath and ends with the exhalation of breath.
 In fact, we may say, life happens in-between incoming and outgoing breaths.
 Our life depends upon a constant flow of oxygen being delivered to each cell in our body.
-Thus, every part of our body, our every action and even our thoughts and emotions are related to our breath.
+Thus, every part of our body, our every action, and even our thoughts and emotions are related to our breath.

-All our emotional, physical and mental states have a corresponding pattern of breathing associated with it.
+All our emotional, physical, and mental states have a corresponding pattern of breathing associated with it.
 Moreover, the elemental rhythm of our heartbeat is intimately connected with the rest of our body.